syntasso/kratix-docs/docs/events/2022-kcduk/01-using-multiple-promises.md

 #### Install all required Promises {#install-all-promises}

 Promises are the building blocks that enable teams to design platforms that specifically meet their customer needs in a self-service way.
-To deliver a dev environment for a new application, with Kratix install Promises for knative serving and Postgres on your platform cluster:
+To deliver a dev environment for a new application, with Kratix install Promises for knative serving and Postgres on your Platform Cluster:

 ```bash title="Install knative and Postgres Promises"
 kubectl --context kind-platform apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/postgres/postgres-promise.yaml